lab259/errors/README.md

 **THIS DOCUMENT IS A WORK IN PROGRESS**

-Errors have always been a problem in development of ours servers in Go.
+Errors have always been a problem in rthe development of our servers in Go.
 This package aims to address the main problems, centralizing a solution.

 ## Scenario

-Let's start by creating our scenario: The user Astrobervaldo already signed in system S. Astrobervaldo tries to create a new TODO item which fails because an invalid JSON was sent as input.
+Let's start by creating our scenario: The user Astrobervaldo already signed in system S. Astrobervaldo tries to create a new TODO item which fails because of an invalid JSON was sent as input.

 ### API